zlin7/deepsz/README.md

 # MF Codes
 The codes used for matched filters are proprietary, so we won't be releasing them.
+Interested readers could reach out to Nicholas Huang (ndhuang AT berkeley DOT edu).

 # CNN Codes
 Please refer to README in `./CNN`.